Space Marine - Review

 I played the multiplayer to Space Marine back when the game was relatively new and picked it up again when I started playing the game for the Dagon Dogs YouTube channel.
 It's fun, but it doesn't bring too much to the table that you can't find elsewhere.
 The game modes were nothing innovative, and if you're looking for another Gears of War experience, I doubt you'll find much of it here.
 It was more of a mode that further builds upon the Warhammer 40,000 universe for fans and gives customization options and the ability to shoot space marines with futuristic weaponry.

 The lag was also a bit of a frustrating issue.
-There were numerous deaths I experienced where I would be shooting another player for just as long, if not longer, with the same gun, class, and perks, yet I would be the one who dies.
+There were numerous deaths I experienced where I would be shooting another player for just as long, if not longer, with the same gun, class, and perks, yet I would be the one who died.
 Or I'd duck behind cover but still die a second later.
 I'd also often see other players teleporting/floating through the air on a regular basis.
 Once again, I think the game is doing the best it can with what it has and you'll have to deal with the occasion game hosted by someone in Jordan.

 1-2-2016-4-05-01-PM-1038x576.jpg

 As for the gameplay when it works, it changes a lot of the core mechanics to balance it.
 The melee satisfaction from the campaign is unfortunately stripped away, focusing more on the gunplay.
 Despite the fact that the melee is toned down for this, it mostly works.
-It also gives you the ability to play as different a classes of space marines and focusing on specific weapons from the campaign.
+It also gives you the ability to play as different classes of space marines and focus on specific weapons from the campaign.
 Do you want to be a slow devastator with a heavy machine gun, a fast tactical marine with a shotgun, or a jetpack junkie assault marine with a war hammer and little health?
 This variety in the classes and their weapons, coupled with the different customizations tailored to Warhammer fans, helped keep me interested in the multiplayer for a long time.
 It was fun, even with the frustrations, but the multiplayer is not the reason I would recommend Space Marine.

 Presentation

-I already mentioned how the big "exciting" set-pieces fall flat because of their surprising lack of impact.
+I already mentioned how the big "exciting" set pieces fall flat because of their surprising lack of impact.
 Space Marine is a mixed bag when it comes to its presentation.
 There are times when it looks and sounds really good, and others where it's rather poor.

 fffffffffffffffffffff

 I'll say that the voice acting is serviceable, for the most part.
 There are a few characters who end up being inconsistent in their portrayal.
-I'm not sure how much work the sound editor put into the game, but it feels like there are clips from the actors that made into the game that are out of place, or should have been left on the cutting-room floor.
+I'm not sure how much work the sound editor put into the game, but it feels like there are clips from the actors that made it into the game that are out of place, or should have been left on the cutting-room floor.
 Also, get used to hearing Orks say "Space marines!" in a cockney accent, because you'll hear it a lot.
 At least the guns and the noises of Titus clobbering and crushing his foes sound really good.
-It's as though the focus of the whole game were just on its gameplay, imagine that!
+It's as though the focus of the whole game was just on its gameplay, imagine that!

 As for the way the game looks, it has its high and low points.
 The features on Titus look good and there are plenty of areas where the graphical quality is high.
 But there are numerous spots where the textures are blurry and the camera is giving us far too close of a view of these textures.
 Plus, there are skyboxes and backgrounds that look straight out of a cheap sci-fi flick's backlot set.
-It's funny how the pixelization of these backrounds makes it look like a set on a cheap movie, but that's what it felt like much of the time.
+It's funny how the pixelization of these backgrounds makes it look like a set on a cheap movie, but that's what it felt like much of the time.

 Even with blurry textures, the art design is still pretty cool and faithful to the source material

 The main thing that stands out in terms of the physical presentation is the effort put into making the space marines and the world look like they belong in that universe.
-If you're a fan of the Warhammer 40,000 universe, you'll probably gush over the architecture of the buildings, the designs on the armor, the gun designs, and the customization to your marine in the multiplayer.
+If you're a fan of the Warhammer 40,000 universe, you'll probably gush over the architecture of the buildings, the designs on the armor, the gun designs, and the customization of your marine in the multiplayer.
 The artists of the game seemed to have fun making this, which makes up for the blurry textures that coat their creations.

 Conclusion